There are at least two dollars of process waste for each dollar you find in product, and the larger the builder, the greater the waste

 The root is in process, and who is responsible for creating and maintaining processes in a home building, or any other, organization?
 Management.
 I suggest that you assemble your team and brainstorm all of the processes used to manage the business, then pick the top 10 or 12 that have the largest impact.
 Next, rate them in terms of how well your team performs on each, prioritize, pick two or three, and get to work making them better.
 Keep it tightly focused for starters because you’ll find that the highest-impact processes involve nearly everyone in the company.
-Next month we will take a deeper dive into the list of processes you must develop to the highest level to become a genuine Process Master.
-These include:

 1. New community startup: from land purchase through opening the first model

 2. Product design: from conception through fully detailed working drawings